-The majority of the Corporation's investment products are focused on precious metals and the natural resource industry.
+The majority of the Corporation's Investment Products are focused on precious metals and the natural resource industry, including critical materials.
 The natural resource industry is notoriously cyclical, and the Corporation's performance is affected by the various stages in the resource investment cycle.
 In particular, investment performance, financial results and the ability to attract assets may be adversely affected by falling precious metals and commodity prices.